 Tribes over time = belonging

-Those of you who have small children, keep coming to church.
-Come regularly.
-Come every time you can come.
+Those of you who have small children, attend regularly.
+Go every time you can come.
 Your kids need to have a sense of belonging in the family of God, and if you are hit and miss the bonds they could develop, the relationships they could form, the identity as a member in God’s family that could result will be stunted.
-Come.
-Come every Sunday unless you are on vacation.
-Come on Wednesday nights and go deeper in fellowship.
+Go every Sunday unless you are on vacation.
+Go on Wednesday nights and go deeper in fellowship.
 I grew up in the church, and I loved it.
 It was my happy place.
 I knew I belonged.
 I knew I was loved.
 I knew I was part of something special, something bigger than myself.
 You are my family!
 Cultivate a sense of belonging in your children’s hearts by getting them here.

 Work over time = purpose

 I was crushed in my spirit several years back when I had a teacher tell me about an exchange she had with one of her little elementary students.
 She said the student told her she wanted to be a “drawer” when she grew up.
 When the teacher said, “You mean, you want to learn to draw and be an artist?” the little girl said, “No, I want to draw a paycheck from the government like my parents.”

 Church, I fear we have a generation of young people who will struggle to find their purpose unless we teach them the value of work and why it is important.
 Those who are able-bodied need to work not just for the paycheck, but because God created us to have dominion.
 We are made to oversee things, to lead things, to build things, to create things, to exercise decision-making and to have influence.
 Work is the mechanism by which we exercise the dominion God created us to have.
 We were created to work.
 We were created to have responsibility and to manage it well, to be stewards of all God entrusts to us.
 If we are going to work just for the paycheck, we are missing the point.
 We discover who we are, who God created us to be, in a large part, through the work we do, whether paid or as a volunteer.